Early Bird: Enrol by 31 March 2019 to receive a 15% discount!

-Manfred Nowak has been Secretary General of the European Inter-University Center for Human Rights and Democratisation in Venice since January 2016.
+Manfred Nowak has been Secretary General of the Global Campus of Human Rights in Venice since January 2016.

 In addition, he is Professor for International Human Rights at the University of Vienna, where he is the scientific director of the Vienna Master of Arts in Human Rights and co-director of the Ludwig Boltzmann Institute for Human Rights.
 In October 2016, he was appointed as independent expert leading the UN Global Study on Children Deprived of Liberty.